-When requesting an appointment, please provide: Full Name, Requested Time/Date, Contact (Phone/Email) Please review guidelines for the safety and comfort of all Capacity limit for Library is 16 people at a time during Phase 2: 8 Max. for Library, 8 Max. for Computer Lab - Before arriving please decide if it is appropriate to come to your scheduled appointment.
-Please reschedule your appointment if: - You have been told to Quarantine due to testing positive for COVID-19, or having direct contact with someone who has tested positive for COVID-19 - You have flu-like symptoms (fever, cough, sore throat, shortness of breath, etc) Check in at the WOLF Front Desk • Your temperature will be taken at the WOLF Front Desk.
-If you are above 100.4° F, you may wait 5 minutes to cool down and attempt again.
-After 2 attempts, we will reschedule During your visit to the Salt River Tribal Library, You agree to: Maintain safe distance, wear a mask properly covering the nose and mouth, Wipe computer equipment with provided wipes, Clean your hands with sanitizer or wash for 20 seconds as needed After your visit you will exit through the main WOLF entrance HAVE A DISABILITY OR DIAGNOSIS?
+When requesting an appointment, please provide: Full Name, Requested Time/Date, Contact (Phone/Email) Please review guidelines for the safety and comfort of all Capacity limit for Library is 16 people at a time during Phase 2: 8 Max. for Library, 8 Max. for Before arriving please decide if it is appropriate to come to your scheduled appointment.
+Please reschedule your appointment if: - You have been told to Quarantine due to testing positive for COVID-19, or having direct contact with someone who has tested positive for COVID-19 - o You have flu-like symptoms (fever, cough, sore throat, shortness of breath, etc) Check in at the WOLF Front Desk \circ Your temperature will be taken at the WOLF Front Desk.
+If you are above 100.4 $^\circ$ F, you may During your visit to the Salt River Tribal Library, You agree to: Maintain safe distance, wear a mask properly covering the nose and mouth, Wipe computer equipment with provided wipes, Clean your hands with sanitizer or wash for 20 After your visit you will exit through the main WOLF entrance

+HAVE A DISABILITY OR DIAGNOSIS?
 WANT TO WORK?